Environmental guidance for your business in Northern Ireland & Scotland

 If you employ someone else to apply plant protection products for you, make sure they have the appropriate qualifications to do the job.
 If you use someone who isn't qualified, you may have to pay to clean up any pollution incidents they cause.

-In Scotland you must make sure that your pesticide application equipment is tested when five years old.
+In Northern Ireland and Scotland you must make sure that your pesticide application equipment is tested when five years old.
 Rucksacks and handheld sprayers are exempt from this regulation but must be kept in good condition.
-From 26 November 2015 Grandfather Rights expire (they may have applied if you spray on your own or your employers land) and pesticide spraying must always be carried out by someone with the appropriate certificate.
+On 26 November 2015 Grandfather Rights expired (they may have applied if you spray on your own or your employers land) and pesticide spraying must always be carried out by someone with the appropriate certificate.

 Fumigation is a potentially hazardous process which uses toxic gases to kill pests.